"Pray without ceasing"

 (Group Leader only.
 Offer praise while reading.)

-(This may be awkward at first, as new things often are.
+(Leader encourages members to read to God.
+This may be awkward at first, as new things often are.
+As an alternative, Leader may encourage members to read, seeking the heart of the passage.
 Look at the Group Leader when finished.)

 Step 3) Discuss Prayerfully